 Schedules I through V of Controlled Substances

-Drugs which are considered to be controlled substances as defined under the Controlled Substances Act (CSA) are separated into five schedules.
+Drugs which are controlled substances, as defined under the Controlled Substances Act (CSA), are separated into five schedules.
 21 CFR 1308.11 through 1308.15 provides a complete list of all controlled substances divided into Schedules I through V and is updated annually.
-Drugs are listed in each respective schedule based on the medical treatment use in the U.S., the potential for diversion, abuse and the likelihood of causing a drug dependence.

 21 CFR 1308.11 Schedule I

 Schedule I substances are considered to have no currently accepted medical use in the U.S. and have a high potential for abuse with a lack of accepted safety.
 Drugs in this class include heroin, LSD, Ecstasy and others.

 Schedule II substances include drugs which may lead to severe physical or psychological dependence and have a high potential for abuse.
 These drugs include narcotics such as Dilaudid®, Demerol®, oxycodone (Percocet®, OxyContin®), fentanyl, morphine, codeine, opium, and others.
 Stimulants listed in Schedule II drugs include Adderall®, Ritalin® and others.